Jo Cribb

-Jo Cribb is a New Zealand civil servant who headed the Ministry for Women.
+Jo Cribb is a New Zealand women's advocate who previously headed the Ministry for Women.
 She has given a talk at TEDxWellington and published work on volunteerism.

 Education

 Cribb is a graduate of Cambridge University and has a PhD from Victoria University of Wellington in Public Policy that investigated the contracting relationship between governments and NGOs which completed in part as a New Zealand Federation of Graduate Women Fellow.

 Career

 Between 2012 and 2017, Cribb held the appointment as chief executive for the Ministry for Women Affairs.
 Prior to this, she led policy and research functions at other New Zealand government agencies, such as the Ministry of Social Development, the Families Commission, the Department of Internal Affairs, and the State Services Commission.

 Cribb also held appointment as the Deputy Children's Commissioner and led the Children's Commissioner's Expert Advisory Group on Solutions to Child Poverty.

 Cribb's book, Being Accountable: Voluntary Organisations, Government Agencies and Contracted Social Services in New Zealand (2007) analyzes the way that people in the voluntary sector view accountability to the government and nonprofit service providers.

+As of 2025, she is a professional director and consultant.
+She has a vineyard in Martinborough, and is a director of the New Zealand Wine Growers board.
+She chairs the Wellington Homeless Women’s Trust, and helped form the Coalition to End Women’s Homelessness.
+She is a co-founder Mind The Gap, an organisation promoting pay equity.